syntasso/instruqt-kubecon/09-gracefully-detect-an-update-request/assignment.md

 type: challenge
 title: Gracefully detect an update request
 teaser: While creating is necessary, most of the time you will be updating a website.
-  This section identifies where update logic will be added.
+  This challenge identifies where update logic will be added.
 notes:
 - type: text
   contents: |-
     While deploying your website for the first time is exciting, dealing with maintenance or feature improvements is far more common.
 But right now you get an error any time your operator reconciles after creation since it can not re-create using the same command.

-    In this section you will:
+    In this challenge you will:
     * Detect an update scenario by catching a specific error
     * Understand more about what logic needs to live in this error catch
 tabs: